Recent presidential executive order aiming to drive down meat prices

 “This is an effort to level the playing field,” said Bill Bullard, CEO of R-Calf USA.
 “Unfortunately, we’re in a crisis right now, we’re losing cattle producers every day and cattle feeders every day.”

-Miller: “People don’t want to go into this because it’s not profitable for them.”

 Miller said the financial realities of raising cattle has meant that he hasn’t been able to encourage his children to follow in his footsteps.
-He’s worried he’ll be the last in line of cattle ranchers.
+He is worried he will be the last in the line of cattle ranchers.

 Even when he was young, his father made clear to him that if he wanted to pursue a life as a rancher, that he better find a very good job to support himself financially.